notsaizino/Latop.sys/README.md

 ## 🔧 Build & Installation
 Build (latencyoptimizer.sys) is included in the /release section of this github.
 Don't instal via .ini, it's buggy for some reason. just install it with sc install.
+Also: It doesn't currently work on baremetal, as the PNP major function hasn't been overwritten yet.

 ---